Sugar is the ultimate diet killer. It provides little to no nutritional value with lots of calories. Yikes!

 - Molasses sucrose

 The best way to ensure that you’re not eating hidden sugar?
 It’s simple.
 Avoid all forms of pre-packaged pre-cooked, and processed food altogether.

 On top of all that, here’s the kicker for kicking the sweetness habit: staying well hydrated also curbs sugar cravings.

-So, before you hit the vending machine or reach for that doughnut, drink a glass or two of water and wait a few moments.
+Before you hit the vending machine or reach for that box of doughnuts, drink a glass or two of water, then wait a few moments.
 You may find that your body was actually calling for water—not food — and the pesky pangs go away.

 To ensure your body is well hydrated throughout the day, drink first thing in the morning, carry a water bottle with you, and drink plenty before and after exercise.

 Eat Plenty of Lean Protein

 Go for healthy protein sources, such as:

-- Grass-fed beef,
+- Grass-fed beef

-- Raw cheese,
+- Raw cheese

 - Wild fish like salmon, tuna, mackerel, etc.

-- Legumes, such as lentils, beans, and chickpeas.
+- Legumes such as lentils, beans, and chickpeas.

-5. Sleep Enough
+5. Get Enough Sleep

 A good night’s sleep can help eliminate cravings for sugary foods, and this isn’t just my subjective observation.
 Science has found an undeniable link between sleep deprivation and unhealthy food cravings.

-So, as a result, try to get at least seven to nine hours of uninterrupted sleep every night by incorporating the following changes into your lifestyle:
+Try to get at least seven to nine hours of uninterrupted sleep every night by incorporating the following changes into your lifestyle:

-- Avoid screens in the few hours before going to bed, and late at night—I know, I know, it’s such a hard to thing to do, but it’s worth it.
+- Avoid screens in the hours before going to bed, and late at night.I know, I know — it’s such a hard to thing to do, but it’s worth it.

 - Go to bed roughly the same time every day, even on weekends.

-Practice Out of Sight Out Of Mind
+Practice Out of Sight Out of Mind

-Simple as that.
+It’s as simple as that.

 Go through your cupboards, fridge, and freezer and get rid of as much temptation as possible.
-Lose all the chocolate cookies, the soda, the organic chocolate, the pop tarts, Halloween candy and any other sugar-rich items.
+Lose all the chocolate cookies, the soda, the organic chocolate, the Pop Tarts and Halloween candy and any other sugar-rich items.
 Leave nothing to chance.
 Be ruthless.